Guidance for Postgraduate Researchers

 The form requires the following file uploads:

-4. Overseas travel (an approved risk assessment and proof of travel insurance from your university combined into a single PDF)
+• FOR APPROVED OVERSEAS PLACEMENTS ONLY – Travel documents (an approved risk assessment and proof of travel insurance from your university combined into a single PDF)

 To receive editable copies of these documents, please click on File>Download>Microsoft Word/Excel.